 A few tidbits of info that we hope will make your New Year jaunt to Miyajima a memorable one, despite the ongoing pandemic.

-Thousands upon thousands of people visit Miyajima over the New Year holidays.
-It is, of course, crowded, but there is a great atmosphere and it can be great fun to throw yourself into the throng.
+Thousands upon thousands of people visit Miyajima over the New Year holidays and, with the 3-year restoration of the great shrine gate finally completed, this year will be no exception.
+Despite the crowds, there is a great atmosphere and it can be great fun to throw yourself into the throng.
 The great thing about Miyajima is that no matter how many people squeeze into the most popular part of the island, it is relatively easy to find a quiet backstreet or corner in which to chill out.

 If you are going to do Miyajima during the holidays, why not go hardcore and do it on the night of New Year’s Eve?
 Special ferry and bus services make it possible to check out the Chinkasai Fire Festival early in the evening of New Year’s Eve, hit a few parties in Hiroshima city, call in at Gokoku Shrine and get back to visit Itsukushima Shrine.
 You could even get to the top of Misen in time to greet the first sunrise of the year.
 Although, you may need another holiday after all that.